bigstack-oss/cube-cos-ui/packages/cube-frontend-api/README.md

 1. Get the target commit hash from the `cube-cos-openapi` repository.
 For example, `d4151bd`.
 2. Navigate to the submodule directory (`cd packages/cube-frontend-api/cube-cos-openapi`) and run `git checkout d4151bd`.
 Replace `d4151bd` with your actual commit hash.
 3. After switching to the target commit, you'll see that the file `packages/cube-frontend-api/cube-cos-openapi.diff` has changed.
-Stage this file by running `git add .`.
+You should **commit this change to the remote**.
 4. Run `pnpm api:generate` at the project root, and the API SDK should be generated based on the OpenAPI docs of the target branch.

 ### Updating Submodules